martinandersen3d/DotnetHtmlReportBuilder/DotnetHtmlReportBuilder/Readme.md

     - Converts null, numbers, booleans, text to string
     - Things it does not understand will be displayed as: `[Error Convertion]`
   - Buttons, with Text and URL
-- Ok support for Email formatting, looks the same in gmail, Outlook and Ms Word
+- Consistency: The formatting looks the same for Web, Email, Gmail, Outlook and Ms Word

 ## Table of Contents